Use the GraphQL Explorer and the SDK

 • On this page, we will look in more detail at sending GraphQL requests.
 We'll explore two options: one using our GraphQL IDE, and the other using the SDK.

-Next, let’s break down the GraphiQL interface and discuss its capabilities.
+Next, let’s break down the GraphQL Explorer interface and discuss its capabilities.

 Project Selection

-First, at the top of the page in the dropdown, you can see your current Project.
+The GraphQL Explorer works on the project that you've selected in the Projects drop-down.
 If you want to work with data from a different Project, you can select another Project.

 Query window